nighthawk321/Home-Assistant/README.md

 # Home-Assistant
-My current set up for my home automation is based on Hassio running on a Raspberry Pi 4 2gb
+My current set up for my home automation is based on Hassio running on a Raspberry Pi4 2gb

 Current Hardware-